Get the Complete Healthcare Practice Aduit Report

 In clinics, treatments using 97014 often last 15–30 minutes, applying electrodes to sore or weak muscles.
 Key uses include chronic musculoskeletal pain relief and muscle strengthening in rehab programs.

-• Hands-free EMS: 97014 allow therapists to set up electrical stimulation (e.g. TENS, interferential current) and then leave the patient to continue the therapy.
+• Hands-free EMS: 97014 allows therapists to set up electrical stimulation (e.g, TENS, interferential current) and then leave the patient to continue the therapy.
 This boosts clinic efficiency by treating multiple patients simultaneously.

 • Pain and Rehab: Unattended EMS under 97014 is a non-invasive, drug-free way to ease muscle spasms and encourage healing.
 It’s commonly used for conditions like back pain, arthritis, tendonitis, sports injuries, or neurological deficits (e.g., stroke, spinal cord injury)